 In general, it is more appropriate to pool more similar cells to avoid violating the assumption of a non-DE majority of genes across the data set.
 This can be done by specifying the clusters argument where cells in each cluster have similar expression profiles.
 Deconvolution is subsequently applied on the cells within each cluster.
-Each cluster should contain a sufficient number of cells for pooling - a warning is raised if the number of cells is less than the maximum value of sizes.
-A convenince function quickCluster is provided for rapid clustering based on Spearman's rank correlation.
+A convenience function quickCluster is provided for this purpose, though any reasonable clustering can be used.

 Size factors computed within each cluster must be rescaled for comparison between clusters.
 This is done by normalizing between clusters to identify the rescaling factor.
-One cluster is chosen as a "reference" (by default, that with the median of the mean per-cell library sizes is used) to which all others are normalized.
-Ideally, a cluster that is not extremely different from all other clusters should be used as the reference.
-This can be specified using ref.clust if there is prior knowledge about which cluster is most suitable, e.g., from PCA or t-SNE plots.
+One cluster is chosen as a

+"reference" to which all others are normalized.
+Ideally, the reference cluster should have a stable expression profile and not be extremely different from all other clusters.

+By default, the cluster with the most non-zero counts is used as the reference.
+This reduces the risk of obtaining undefined rescaling factors for the other clusters, while improving the precision (and also accuracy) of the median-based estimate of each factor.
+Alternatively, the reference can be manually specified using ref.clust if there is prior knowledge about which cluster is most suitable, e.g., from PCA or t-SNE plots.

+Each cluster should ideally be large enough to contain a sufficient number of cells for pooling.
+Otherwise, computeSumFactors will degrade to library size normalization.